-Lindsay Leftwich embarks on her second season as an assistant coach at LSU.
-She is involved with all aspects of the program which include defense, hitting, recruiting and camps.
+Lindsay Leftwich embarks on her fifth season as an assistant coach at LSU.
+She is involved with all aspects of the program which include defense, hitting, recruiting, video scouting and camps.

-The former Northwestern State standout has been with Beth Torina for every step of her five-year head coaching career which includes LSU's run to the 2012 Women's College World Series.
+The former Northwestern State standout has been with Beth Torina for every step of her eight-year head coaching career which includes LSU's run to the 2012 and 2015 Women's College World Series.

 The Tigers came away with a .964 team fielding percentage in 2012, the fourth-best defensive clip in the SEC.
 Ashley Langoni totaled 74 putouts and four assists from her left field post as an All-SEC Defensive Team pick.
 LSU's catching tandem of Morgan Russell and Lauren Houston gunned down a combined 21 base runners attempting to steal.
 The total equaled the program's second-highest single season mark.

 Before coming to LSU, Leftwich spent four seasons as Torina's top assistant at Florida International.
 The Golden Panthers collected 14 All-Sun Belt selections sparked by a sweep of the league's 2010 postseason awards where Kasey Barrett picked up the SBC's Pitcher of the Year, Ashley McClain notched SBC Player of the Year and Brie Rojas secured SBC Freshman of the Year.
 McClain also has come away with National Fastpitch Coaches Association [NFCA] All-South Region First-Team honors in 2010 and 2011.

 FIU posted a 38-21 record and claimed the program's second-ever NCAA Tournament bid and first-ever NCAA Tournament victory in 2010.
 The Golden Panthers improved their win total during three of her four seasons, and she aided Torina to a pair of SBC Coach of the Year awards.